Art Fund: History

 The original idea for an arts charity can be traced to a lecture given by John Ruskin in 1857 when he called for the establishment of a "great society" to save works of art for public collections and "watch over" them.

+At the start of the 20th century owners of private art collections, under financial pressure, began to auction off many great works of art, often to wealthy citizens of other countries.
+Artist and critic D. S. MacColl published his concerns and suggested setting up a public organisation to fundraise.
 The National Art Collections Fund was founded in 1903 in order to help museums and galleries acquire works of art.
-The founders, who included Christiana Herringham, DS MacColl, Roger Fry and Robin Benson, were prompted by what they saw as the inadequacy of government funding of museums.
+The founders, who included MacColl, Christiana Herringham, Roger Fry and Robin Benson, were prompted by what they saw as the inadequacy of government funding of museums.
+Members paid a guinea per year, and donations were welcomed.
+Herringham wrote to Lord Balcarres, the first chairman, "If we are to influence public opinion we ought only to buy for the nation work that is of its kind first-class… It should be worthy of a prominent place and we should be proud to have presented to the Nation work of intrinsically fine quality."
+An early campaign by the Fund was to acquire Velázquez's Rokeby Venus.

 Art critic Frank Rutter said it made him "boil with rage" that the Fund had spent thousands of pounds on Old Master paintings, some of which he considered of dubious merit or condition, but "would not contribute one half penny" to his appeal in 1905 to buy the first Impressionist painting for the National Gallery, although it welcomed the prestige of presenting the painting, Eugène Boudin's The Entrance to Trouville Harbour, the following year.
 He said "the Fund's inertia and snobbish ineptitude are entirely characteristic of the art-officialdom in England."

-In 2005 Art Fund was caught up in the controversy surrounding the purchase by the Tate gallery of The Upper Room by Chris Ofili.
+In 2005 the Fund was caught up in the controversy surrounding the purchase by the Tate gallery of The Upper Room by Chris Ofili.

-In the summer of 2006 the organisation's name was changed from the National Art Collections to The Art Fund.
+In the summer of 2006 the organisation's name was changed from National Art Collections Fund to The Art Fund.
 The operational name was subsequently simplified to Art Fund (without a definite article).

 Also in 2006, the Fund was caught out when it was discovered that the Amarna Princess, purportedly an ancient Egyptian sculpture, was actually a forgery by Shaun Greenhalgh.